 Watch this video clip to see Masking in action.

-Still, wondering about how effective masking can be in your After Effects composition?
 Well, once you’ve successfully created your After Effects mask, you’ll notice it has a whole new world of exciting and practical applications.
 And, exploring these features will gear you up to becoming an expert motion graphics artist since masks are an indispensable component of creating digital art in After Effects.

 Well, there you go, folks!
 That was all about the basics of Masks in After Effects.
 Understanding how masking works is undoubtedly an essential skill for any videographer or motion graphics artist, and this is just the beginning.